codewithbala/codingExerciseThomas/README.md

 14. Write a program to print the factors of a number.

 15. Write a program to find the largest element in an array.

+16. Write a program to find the second largest element in an array.

+17. Write a program to find the missing number in an array of 1 to n.

+18. Write a program to check if an array is sorted.

+19. Write a program to rotate an array by k positions.

+20. Write a program to find the duplicate elements in an array.